dlnilsson/dygmate/README.md

 failed to open /dev/ttyACM0 (AccessDenied) ...
 ```

-Fix it one of two ways.
+Fix it in one of two ways.

 **Add your user to the serial group** (simplest).
 Check the device's group
 first: